paramraghavan/beginners-py-learn/README.md

     stats.dump_stats('test.pstat')
 </pre>

+## pip install vs python -m pip install

+### pip install

+This command directly invokes the pip executable.
+Depending on how Python is configured on your system or installed, this typically points to a pip that is associated with one of the Python interpreters installed on your system.
+When you use pip install, you're trusting the system's environment to use the correct pip associated with the correct Python version you intend to use.

+### python -m pip install

+This command explicitly tells Python to run the pip module as a script.
+The key advantage here is that you are specifying which Python interpreter you want to use to install packages.
+This is particularly useful in environments where multiple Python versions are installed or in virtual environments.
+Using python -m pip install ensures that you are executing pip for the Python interpreter you are currently using or have specified, and it avoids confusion about which Python version pip will operate on.

+When working within virtual environments created by venv or virtualenv.
+It ensures that the packages are installed in the virtual environment's site-packages directory, rather than the global Python environment.

+python -m pip install makes it explicit which Python interpreter's pip is being used, reducing the risk of installing packages into the wrong Python's site-packages directory.

 ## profiling with ui
 - sankeviz profiler
   - saves the profile to test.profile, - saves the profile  to test.profile, python -m cProfile -o test.pstats test.py